 Are we measuring what we say we’re measuring?
 Ethnographic contextualization matters.

-Thirty years after Hlengiwe took the SCS prenatal stress survey, we invited her back to SCS, this time with her 30-year old daughter, Thabile, and her 5-year old granddaughter, Thandi.
+Thirty years after Hlengiwe took the BT20 prenatal stress survey, we invited her back to BT20, this time with her 30-year old daughter, Thabile, and her 5-year old granddaughter, Thandi.
 The building is more than familiar to Hlengiwe and Thabile, who have been coming to our research site nearly every year for the past 30 years.
 When I tell them where the bathrooms are, they laugh and correct me, telling me that I pointed them to the men’s room.
 “The ladies’ is on the top floor, wena!”

 Hlengiwe vividly described the neighborhood violence at the time.
 When I asked her how she thought these conditions affected her pregnancy, she responded: “Yoh… (shakes head and looks forward).
 They inherited tear gas and tires and they were burning people.”
 She then continued to explain other stressors she faced during her pregnancy: her fear of gaining too much weight, being unable to work and save money for food and clothes for her newborn, and the stigma of single motherhood.